TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/Images/Index.rst

-It is best practice to add new images using the :guilabel:`File > Filelist` module, which is covered in the :ref:`Getting Started Tutorial <t3start:the-file-module-or-image-archives>`.
+It is best practice to add new images using the :guilabel:`File > Filelist` module, which is covered in the :ref:`chapter about the file module <file-module>`.
 This method means files are centrally stored and any information or metadata you add to the image is used wherever that image is used on the site.
 When you use the :guilabel:`Select & upload files` button, the image is